kimpettersen/angular-node-cv/README.md

 ##Exmple##

-One thing I noticed during this project, was a very basic thing *that barely anyone talks about*.
+One thing I noticed during this project, was a very basic thing that *barely anyone* talks about.
-A lot of MV* frameworks out there follows same pattern.
-Whenever you do a tutorial or read a book, it tells you how to handle a request, fetch some data from a model, somehow manipulate it in the controller, and return the response.
+A lot of MV* frameworks out there follow the same pattern.
+Whenever you do a tutorial or read a book, it tells you how to handle a request, fetch some data from a model; somehow manipulate it in the controller, and return the response.

 This approach makes it almost impossible to reuse any manipulation or logic you perform on the data from the model.